seyhunsaral/zbrac/README.md

 ## Acknowledgements
 zBrac is designed and built at the Max Planck Institute for Research on Collective Goods.
 We used Python 3.6 and Qt5 to build it.

-We would like to thank Zvonimir Bašić, Andreas Drichoutis, Zwetelina Iliewa, Matteo Ploner, Piero Ronzani, Marco Tecilla and Fabian Winter for their valuable comments and/or for their help.
+We would like to thank Zvonimir Bašić, Brian Cooper, Andreas Drichoutis, Zwetelina Iliewa, Matteo Ploner, Piero Ronzani, Marco Tecilla and Fabian Winter for their valuable comments and/or for their help.

 ## References and Footnotes